Abson-dev/sdmApp/README.md

 ## License

-The sdmApp sticker was made through R art kindly shared by [art.djnavarro.net](art.djnavarro.net) and released under a [CC-BY-SA 4.0](https://www.donneesquebec.ca/fr/licence/) license.
+The sdmApp sticker was made through R art kindly shared by this [link](https://art.djnavarro.net/) and released under a [CC-BY-SA 4.0](https://www.donneesquebec.ca/licence/) license.